 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on August 3, 2004 in paperback and has 355 pages.
+This erotic romance, urban fantasy is a paperback edition that was published by Berkley on August 3, 2004 and has 355 pages.

 This one is first in the Anita Blake, Vampire Hunter erotic urban fantasy horror set in a contemporary yet alternate St. Louis, Missouri, and it’s been two years since “The First Death“, 0.5.
 If you’re interested, there is a chronological listing of the Anita Blake books at KD Did It Takes on Books.